sara-nl/owncloud-dtn-plugin/README.md

 ### <span id="configprovider">ConfigProvider</span>
 This service provides user data path information, ie. the path where files of a user are stored relative to the ownCloud data directory (as set in ownCloud config.php).

-Call (GET) it through endpoint: https://...server-ownCloud.../apps/dtn/config/datalocationinfo/{receiverDTNUID} where {receiverDTNUID} is the DTN user id that the receiver has set.
+(GET) user data path information through endpoint: https://...server-ownCloud.../apps/dtn/config/datalocationinfo/{receiverDTNUID} where {receiverDTNUID} is the DTN user id that the receiver has set.

 This endpoint requires authentication by an ownCloud user with admin rights.